christinatealium/ios-library/README.md

 - 4.0.4 Stability enchancements
 - 4.0.2 & 4.0.3 iOS 8.1 Support and additional performance optimizations
 - 4.0.1 Fixed bug in autotracking performance optimizations, disable & enable call fixes, manual track calls firing as expected with event call type overrides

+####Known bugs this version
+- First launch after install: lifecycle_firstlaunchdate data source value is (null) - should be date of that call
+- Call_eventtype: exception (crash) calls are reported as autotracked:false - should be true

 **********************